kshitijl/attiny-ir-remote/README.md

 It will be very interesting to apply these lessons by trying to build a sensor in the same style that can achieve signalling across a room.

+## Notes on type checking

+Using WGM02 with TCCR0A should be a type error.